 Proposition B

-Proposition B invests in Beaumont’s future with projects that enhance public safety, community services, and quality of life.
-It includes a new police headquarters, replacement of Fire Station #4, and a modern Animal Care and Adoption Center, along with downtown security cameras and citywide facility improvements.
-In addition, it funds new multipurpose facilities — a large downtown Sports and Community Center and a new center at Alice Keith Park — designed to support recreation, education, youth engagement, and economic growth.
+Proposition B aims to invest $147.4 million in Beaumont’s future with projects that enhance public safety, community services, and quality of life.
+It includes a new police headquarters, replacement of Fire Station #4, and a modern Animal Care and Adoption Center, along with citywide facility improvements and public safety technology like security cameras that tie into the Real-Time Crime Center.
+In addition, it funds new multipurpose facilities — a large downtown Sports and Community Center and a new multipurpose center at Alice Keith Park — designed to support recreation, education, youth engagement, and economic growth.

 Prop.
 B fast facts